EntropySynthetica/PacGuildTools/README.md

 # Pacrooti's Guild Tools
-ESO Addon for Guild Roster Managment by Erica Zavaleta, @LadyWinry
+ESO Addon for Guild Roster Management by Erica Zavaleta, @LadyWinry

 # How to Install
 * The most recent build can be downloaded from this link,  https://github.com/EntropySynthetica/PacGuildTools/archive/master.zip